aviskarkc10/gitignore/README.md

 For additional help you can run:

 ```
-$ gitignore -h // or gitignore -help
+$ gitignore -h // or gitignore --help
 ```

 ## License